 Additionally, sharp right turns are not recommended as the motor cover catches and scrapes on the sidewalk.

 With a maximum speed of just 10 mph and a maximum ride time of 40 minutes, the E100 is a fun and safer intro into the electric scooter world.
-It’s definitely fast enough to make a parent nervous and to give young kids a thrill, but a kid on a traditional kick scooter can actually ride faster than a kid on an E100 electric scooter!
+It’s definitely fast enough to make a parent nervous and to give young kids a thrill, but a kid on a traditional kick scooter like the Razor A5 Lux can actually ride faster than a kid on an E100 electric scooter!
 In fact, the kids in our neighborhood have races all the time and get quite a kick out of sweating it out to beat a machine. 🙂

 More aggressive riders could get bored quickly as they watch other neighborhood kids speed by on an E200 (12 mph) or E300 (15 mph), but as a parent, you’re the guardian of what max speed is safe for your child.